daniel-birket/markdown-mode-texinfo/README.md

 This project is an alternative manual for Jason Blevins' `markdown-mode` extension to [Emacs][] in `info` format.

 Status: 1st draft is complete.
 No independent review yet.
-No install in Makefile.

 [Texinfo][], the documentation format of the Emacs manual and other [GNU project documentation][], while much more complex and arcane than [markdown][], excels at creating documentation for Emacs.
-In particular, it allows for extensive indexing, allowing the user to quickly find information via the Emacs help.
+In particular, it allows for extensive indexing, allowing the user to quickly find indexed information with the Emacs info reader by pressing 'i' while reading the file.

 The Texinfo-format manual is compiled into info-format, which is compatible with both Emacs' `info` reader and the command line [info][] command.
+Type `$ make info`.

-This `info` file must be installed in a directory with other `info` files where `Emacs` can find it.
-See $ info '(texinfo)New Info File'.
+The Makefile includes commands to install the .info file into the directory with your other emacs info files.
+You must update the file locations in the Makefile for your system.
+Type `$ make install`.

 The Texinfo-format manual can also be compiled into HTML, PDF, ePub and other formats - even markdown.
-Type `make` to display options.
+Type `make` or `make help` for options.

 -- Daniel Birket